 All bare metal servers are physical servers.
 With that said, it’s likely that you do not need a bare metal server.
-It’s a term that is used interchangeably in the hosting industry with dedicated server, and there’s one simple difference that distinguishes the two.
+It’s a term that is used interchangeably in the hosting industry with dedicated servers, and there’s one simple difference that distinguishes the two.

 A bare metal server is not running a hypervisor on it.
 While a regular dedicated server can run a hypervisor on it and create VMs.